 This clinic is designed to show coaches how to teach the movement in segments for long-term success, teach coaches how to identify bad movement patterns, learn and use cues properly (not over coach), and to become better athletes themselves.

 Coach Chris is the head coach of Paramount Barbell Club and a Level One USAW Sports Performance Coach.
-He has coached two athletes to qualify for the American Open, one athlete to qualify for Nationals, another athlete to qualify for Youth Nationals, as well as personally competing in the American Open and Senior Nationals.
-He also has traveled extensively to learn from some of the best National/International Level Olympic Weightlifting Coaches in the country.
+He has coached multiple athletes to qualify for the American Open and both Senior and Junior Nationals, with other athletes qualifying for Youth Nationals and medaling.
+He has personally competed in or qualified for the American Open and Senior Nationals 6x each and holds three National Records (M35 81kg).
+He has also traveled extensively to learn from some of the best National/International Level Olympic Weightlifting Coaches in the country.
+Since 2012, Coach Chris has taught 40+ athlete and coaches clinics across 5 states and competed in over 30 weightlifting meets.